buildownai/buddy/packages/backend/src/llm/prompts/defaultSystemPrompt copy 3.md

 - Use only the provided tools
 - You should use tools as many and often as you want
-- You can fetch webpages and make HTTP request to external URLs by using the tool fetch_webpage.
+- You can fetch the content of external URLS with the tool fetch_webpage.
 Do not use it for local files
 - You can get more detailed information about dependency packages with the tool get_npm_package_info.
 Do not use it to find information about the project itself

 ## Important Notes